nelhage/blog.nelhage.com/source/_posts/2015-11-01-what-mongodb-got-right.markdown

 read replicas, in order to distribute read load, and provide a hot spare in the event of the loss of the primary.
-However, with both MySQL and PostgreSQL, configuring replication remains complex and error-prone, both in terms of the breadth of options available (Try to read [mysql][mysql-replication] and [postgres][postgres-replication]'s replication documentation and efficiently determine the correct solution), and in the procedures to set it up (generally involving an out-of-band transfer of an initial data dump, and potentially also replication offsets).
+However, with both MySQL and PostgreSQL, configuring replication remains complex and error-prone, both in terms of the breadth of options available, and in the set-up and management of read replicas.
+I challenge anyone unfamiliar with the respective systems to read [mysql][mysql-replication] or [postgres][postgres-replication]'s replication documentation and efficiently determine the correct setup for a simple read slave.

-And automated failover is even more fraught in the SQL world; Github famously [disabled automated failover][github-failover] after their solution caused more outages than it resolved.
+And automated failover is even more fraught in the SQL world; Github famously [disabled their automated failover][github-failover] after their solution caused more outages than it resolved.
 Even once you have a failover solution -- and everyone's looks slightly different -- client libraries are often not built with failover in mind, requiring applications to manually detect failure and trigger reconnects.

-MongoDB's replica sets are not without their warts, but the conceptual model is fundamentally strong, and allows operators to, with minimal fussing, configure read replicas, manually or automatically fail over to a new server, add or remove replicas, and monitor replication health, via simple, standard interfaces, all with minimal no or minimal downtime, and almost entirely using in-band administrative commands (no editing of configuration files or command-line options).
+MongoDB's replica sets are not without their warts, but the conceptual model is fundamentally strong, and allows operators to, with minimal fussing, configure read replicas, manually or automatically fail over to a new server, add or remove replicas, and monitor replication health, via simple, standard interfaces, all with minimal or no downtime, and almost entirely using in-band administrative commands (no editing of configuration files or command-line options).

-In addition, since the replication and failover solution is standardized and baked in, MongoDB client drivers are all required to be aware of it, and correctly detecting read secondaries and failovers and reconnecting as appropriate, with minimal additional configuration.
-They even allow application developers to select desired consistency and durability guarantees ("read preference" and "write concern" in Mongo jargon) on a per-operation level.
+Baking replication, membership, and failover into the core also means that drivers can be aware of it at a much higher level.
+The standard MongoDB client drivers are aware of replica set membership, and automatically discover the primary and reconnect as failovers happen and the primary moves around or nodes come and go.
+Awareness of secondaries also allows application developers to select desired consistency and durability guarantees ("read preference" and "write concern" in Mongo jargon) on a per-operation level.

-In a world where we increasingly take for granted the devops mantra of "cattle, not pets", and where databases are often the quintessential "pet" (special, singleton, servers requiring lots of careful manual attention, the MongoDB replica set model moves us strongly towards a world where a database is a cluster of mostly-indistinguishable machines than can be individually swapped out at will, and the system will adapt appropriately.
+In a world where we increasingly take for granted the devops mantra of "cattle, not pets", and where databases are often the quintessential "pet" (special, singleton, servers requiring lots of careful manual attention), the MongoDB replica set model moves us strongly towards a world where a database is a cluster of mostly-indistinguishable machines that can be individually swapped out at will, and the system will adapt appropriately.

 [replset]: https://docs.mongodb.org/manual/replication/